 The popular Jim Corbett National Park holds the distinction of being the first national park in Asia.
 It was also the first tiger reserve set up under Project Tiger in 1974.
 The main attraction here is the Bengal tiger and the park is one of the top destinations in the state of Uttarakhand.
-Besides tigers, there are almost 488 different species of plants and a wide variety of wildlife including elephants, chital, sambar deer and king cobra.
-Around 600 different of birds are also found here.
+Besides tigers, there are almost 488 different species of plants and a wide variety of wildlife including elephants, chital, sambar deer, and king cobra.
+Around 600 different bird species are also found here.
 The best way of seeing the wildlife here is on a jeep safari.

-Wildlife in the park: Tigers, spotted deer, elephants, golden jackal and sambar.
+Wildlife in the park: Tigers, spotted deer, elephants, golden jackal,s and sambar.